beaneyios/UI-Testing-Course-Materials/README.md

 ## Chapters
 ### Chapter 1 - Getting started with UI tests
 - Learn to expose your views to XCUITests with `accessibilityIdentifier`s.
-- Write a simple (but messy) series of UI tests for your views.
+- Write a simple (but messy) series of UI tests for your views using XCUI.

 ### Chapter 2 - Tidying up
 - Breaking out your tests into `Screens`, that allow re-usable interaction with your app.